RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Drop or paste images directly onto the tabletop to upload mini images and place them on the map.

 ## Plans/TODO

+* Tabletop isn't saved to drive when the placeholder is replaced by the actual metadata.
+* Drop/paste at the cursor rather than the camera?
+* Instead of trying to load a known invalid fileId from Drive, render a placeholder (could even be an animated spinner...)

+* Show busy spinner on starting screen when doing speculative login

 Firebase networking.
 * Verify whitelist/allow connections still works.